 PTS: 1 DIF: Cognitive Level: Remembering REF: p.
-10, Box 1-5

-OBJ: Nursing Process Step: General TOP: Critical Care Nursing Practice a. algorithm. c. protocol.
+5|Box 1-5 OBJ: Nursing Process Step: General TOP: Critical Care Nursing Practice

-14. A stepwise decision-making flowchart for a specific care process is known as a(n)
+- 14. What is the stepwise decision-making flowchart for a specific care process named?

-b. practice guideline. d. order set.
+- a.
+Algorithm

+- b.
+Practice guideline

+- c.
+Protocol

+- d.
+Order set

 An algorithm is a stepwise decision-making flowchart for a specific care process or processes.
 A practice guideline is usually created by an expert panel and developed by a professional organization.
 Protocols are more directive and rigid than guidelines, and providers are not supposed to vary from a protocol.
-An order set consists of preprinted provider orders that are used to expedite the order process after a standard has been validated through analytical review of practice and research.
+An order set consists of preprinted provider orders that are used to expedite the order process after a standard has been validated through analytic review of practice and research.

 PTS: 1 DIF: Cognitive Level: Understanding REF: p.
-10 OBJ: Nursing Process Step: Intervention TOP: Critical Care Nursing Practice
+6 OBJ: Nursing Process Step: Intervention TOP: Critical Care Nursing Practice

-- 15. continues to be one of the most error-prone nursing interventions for critical care nurses.
+- 15. Which nursing intervention continues to be one of the most error-prone for critical care nurses?

 - a.
 Inappropriate care

 - b.
 Intimidating and disruptive clinician behavior

 - c.
 Injury to patients by falls

 - d.
 Medication administration